Advanced Interface¶

 Element Information¶

-In some cases, you may want to obtain some information about the element, such as element coordinates, area information, or string information like text and description on the element.
-You can read element information through the following interface.
+In some cases, you may want to retrieve part of an element’s information, such as its coordinates, region information, or the text, description, etc., displayed on the element.
+You can read element information with the following interface.

 element.info()

-For our test element mentioned above, the output information is as follows.
+For our test element above, the output information is as follows.

 >>> info = element.info()